If you’ve researched about how to buy shares online, you may have come across the concept of ‘re-balancing’.

 After re-balancing, your portfolio should now look just like it did out of the box!

-Because re-balancing involves placing trades, it can be expensive – particularly if you buy individual company shares.
+Because re-balancing involves placing trades, it can be expensive – particularly if you buy individual company shares in stocks and shares ISA.

 If you make regular investments, you could avoid investing costs, by making changes to your next round of investments.
 For example, stop investing in shares and instead direct all new funds into corporate bonds.